THE COMMUNITY OF SAINT JOSEPH

 Benedictines in the Heart of the Church

 Consecrated Brothers are dedicated to the Community and the Church through canonical Solemn Vows.
 They stand at the center of the Community and offer their whole selves to Christ through monastic celibacy, and are bound to the daily recitation of the Divine Office as their never-ending offering of prayer and praise for the whole world.
 The Brothers profess the traditional Benedictine vows of Obedience, Stability, and Conversion of Life.
-The Evangelical counsels of religious Poverty and Chastity are contained within the vow of Conversion of Life (conversatio morum).

 Basic requirements for candidacy: